couchbase/kv_engine/docs/BinaryProtocol.md

 ### 0x8a Pause Bucket

-The `Pause Bucket` command is used to inform memcached to pause all traffic (apart from a few exceptions[*]) on the specified bucket, and to complete any outstanding disk modification operations.
+The `Pause Bucket` command is used to inform memcached to pause all traffic (apart from a few exceptions - see below) on the specified bucket, and to complete any outstanding disk modification operations.

 On a successful request, `Pause Bucket` will:

-# Wait for all in-flight client requests to complete
+1. Wait for all in-flight client requests to complete.
-# Disconnect all connections associated with the bucket
+2. Disconnect all connections associated with the bucket.
-# Instruct the disk substem to quiesce
+3. Instruct the disk subsystem to quiesce.
-# Prevent any clients from associating with the bucket (via `Select Bucket`).
+4. Prevent any clients from associating with the bucket (via `Select Bucket`).

-[*] After a successful `Pause Bucket` command, the bucket cannot be selected (via `Select Bucket`) and hence all "normal" commands operating on the selected bucket cannot be issued.
-Only the following administrative commands can be issued reating to the pausec bucket:
+After a successful `Pause Bucket` command, the bucket cannot be selected (via `Select Bucket`) and hence all "normal" commands operating on the selected bucket cannot be issued.
+Only the following administrative commands can be issued to the paused bucket:

-* `Stat("bucket_details [bucket_name]")` - to determine the state of the bucket.
+* `Stat("bucket_details [bucket_name]")` - to determine the state of the
+bucket / monitor the progress of `Pause Bucket` command.
-* `Resume Bucket`
+* `Resume Bucket` - to unpause the bucket and return to the Ready state.
 * `Delete Bucket`

+Given `Pause Bucket` requires in-flight IO to complete, it can take an arbitrary amount of time to complete (although it should typically be fast if the bucket is idle).
+As such, it is possible to _cancel_ an in-flight `Pause Bucket` command by issuing a `Resume Bucket` command (on a different connection, given `Pause Bucket` is blocking).
+This will cancel the runnng pause at the next cancellation point, returning the bucket to the running state.

-Request:
+#### Request:

 * MUST NOT have extra
 * MUST have key
 * MUST NOT have value

-Response:
+#### Response:

 * MUST NOT have extras.
 * MUST NOT have key.